Environmental Health Risks for Seniors

 How to Prevent Chemical Exposure at Home

-Firstly, when using any household chemical it’s important to read the labels and follow the instructions to make sure you protect yourself properly.
+When using any household chemical, it’s important to read the labels and follow the instructions.

 Wear PPE or personal protective equipment when using household chemicals that can be dangerous.
 This can include gloves, safety glasses/goggles, and a respiratory mask.
-In the case of a senior with decreased cognitive capabilities, it’s important to lock up household chemicals that could cause harm.
+For seniors with decreased cognitive capabilities, consider locking up household chemicals that could cause harm.

 How to Protect Seniors from the Effects of Climate Change